Parin30/AI-ML-Projects/README.md

 ## Project 2: Ensemble Techniques

-This repository showcases my project on Ensemble Techniques, where I explored various methods like Random Forest, AdaBoost, Gradient Boosting, Grid Search.
+This Project showcases my skills on Ensemble Techniques, where I explored various methods like Random Forest, AdaBoost, Gradient Boosting, Grid Search.
 The project uses real-world data to predict customer churn behavior in a telecom company, demonstrating the effectiveness of ensemble methods in improving machine learning model performance.

 **DOMAIN:** Telecommunications.